24/7 Emergency Service

 Lightning

-While your AC unit is made to withstand a rainy day, lightning can cause irreversible damage to your unit.
+Lightning can cause irreversible damage to your AC unit, despite its ability to withstand a rainy day.
 Lightning damage may cause power outages or even require complete replacement.
 A direct hit on your AC unit is rare, but with Florida being the USA’s lightning capital, it is important to be aware of the potential risk.
-You can reduce the risk caused by lightning by investing in a lightning rod or contacting Comfort Temp to install surge protectors.

 Humidity

-Have you ever walked into a house without AC in Florida and were struck by humidity?
+Have you ever walked into a house without AC in Florida and been struck by humidity?
 This is because one of the main functions of air conditioning is to remove the humidity from the interior of your home.

 Allergens